 Contra Costa County (San Ramon), California

-The story of ALCOSTA MALL begins in January 1966.
-A freestanding Safeway supermarket and Super S variety store & pharmacy opened for business at an 11-acre site.
-This was located 27 miles east of San Francisco's Union Square, in an unincorporated section of Contra Costa County known as San Ramon Village.
+The story of this East Bay mini-mall begins in the mid-1960s.
+A freestanding (53,000 square foot) Safeway supermarket and Super S variety store & pharmacy were built on an 11-acre site.
+This parcel was located 27 miles east of San Francisco's Union Square, in an unincorporated section of Contra Costa County known as San Ramon Village.

-A community-class shopping mall was added to the Safeway and Super S stores.
-Open-air in format, it housed Sears Catalog & Appliance, South Bay TV, Anderson Realty, Joyann's Plastercraft & Gifts, Orange Julius, Casa Bella Donna beauty salon, Swensen's Ice Cream shop, the Bavarian Village restaurant and an Oklahoma-based, T G & Y 5 & 10.
-Peripheral businesses included Bank Of America, United California Bank and Fotomat.
+Over the years, inline ALCOSTA MALL stores and services would include South Bay TV, Anderson Realty, Joyann's Plastercraft & Gifts, Orange Julius, Casa Bella Donna beauty salon, a Swensen's Ice Cream shop and Bavarian Village Hof Brau restaurant.
+On the periphery of the mall were Bank Of America, United California Bank and Fotomat.

 Sources: